spkennealy/Algos_and_Data_Structures/chapter_5_naive_sorting_algos.md

 * The two loops are nested so our total time complexity is O(n * n / 2) = O(n2)

 You'll notice that during this analysis we said something silly like O(n / 2).
 In some analyses such as this one, we'll prefer to drop the constants only at the end of the sketch so you understand the logical steps we took to derive a complicated time complexity.

+#### **Space Complexity: O(1)**

+The amount of memory consumed by the algorithm does not increase relative to the size of the input array.
+We use the same amount of memory and create the same amount of variables regardless of the size of our input.
+A quick indicator of this is the fact that we don't create any arrays.